alifirhas/cmdk-revision/src/520-535/526-Roy-true-intetaion.md

 "Why!?
 Why can you come back from the void!?"
 Tyrael asked angrily loudly while fighting Roy "What kind of demon are you!?"

 "Why are you so angry?"
-Roy grinned and slammed his sword on his sword, smashing him several meters away.Then Roy rushed up, Frostmourne slashed at Tyrael's light wings, saying "You guys It should be understood that since I dare to enter the high-level heaven alone, it is natural for me to rely on me!
+Roy grinned and slammed his sword on his sword, smashing him several meters away.Then Roy rushed up, Frostmourne slashed at Tyrael's light wings, saying "You guys It should be understood that since I dare to enter the High Heaven alone, it is natural for me to rely on me!
 Don't you still think that I am bluffing?"

 "Damnit!
 In the name of justice, I must defeat you!"
 Tyrael avoided Roy's slash, waved his light wings and launched countless holy light bullets at Roy, but Roy's body suddenly disintegrated and turned into countless fist-sized individuals.
 All of these individuals were exactly the same as Roy's.
 With the help of the clone of the Heart of the Swarm, none of the holy light bullets that Tyrael shot densely hit, all of which were dodge by Roy.